awslabs/clickstream-analytics-on-aws/README.md

 - [Android][android-sdk]
 - [Swift][swift-sdk]

-## How to deploy the solution
+## Deployment

-### Deploy from one-click CloudFormation templates
+### Using AWS CloudFormation template

-Follow the [implementation guide][doc-deployment] to deploy the solution with few clicks.
+Follow the [implementation guide][doc-deployment] to deploy the solution using AWS CloudFormation template.

-### Deploy from source
+### Using AWS CDK

-#### Prerequisites
+#### Preparations

-- An AWS account
+- Make sure you have an AWS account
 - Configure [credential of aws cli][configure-aws-cli]
-- Install node.js LTS version 16.18.0 at least
+- Install node.js LTS version 16.18.0 or later
 - Install Docker Engine
-- Install the dependencies of solution via executing command `yarn install --check-files && npx projen`
+- Install the dependencies of the solution by executing the command `yarn install --check-files && npx projen`
-- Initialize the CDK toolkit stack into AWS environment(only for deploying via [AWS CDK][aws-cdk] first time), run `npx cdk bootstrap`
+- Initialize the CDK toolkit stack into AWS environment (only for deploying via [AWS CDK][aws-cdk] for the first time), and run `npx cdk bootstrap`

-#### Deploy web console
+#### Deploy the web console

 ```shell
 # deploy the web console of the solution
 npx cdk deploy cloudfront-s3-control-plane-stack-global --parameters Email=<your email> --require-approval never
 ```

-## How to test
+## Test

 ```shell
 yarn test